maximbsb/GunClicker/Tutorial3_ShootingSystem.md

 }
 ```
 Explanation:
 On 'Start' we subscribe the function called 'UpdateText' to the 'OnCurrencyChanged' event in the 'Currency' class.
 This means that everytime that we invoke this event, 'UpdateText" will be called and the text will be updated.
 We could update our text in the 'Update' callback function, however, that would mean that we would do unnecessary computations every frame, even though we aren't doing anything to the text.
-Using events allows know exactly when the currency text should be updated and saves us some frame time.
+Using events allows us to know exactly when the currency text should be updated and gives us some additional performance.
 In the 'UpdateText' function, we call a 'GetCurrency' function which acts as the getter for our private 'currency' variable and then we call 'ToString' with an "F0" attribute inside it, which converts our float value to string and makes it have 0 decimal places.
 If we would put "F1", our string would have 1 decimal place.
 The 'Reset' function is called when we first attach a script to a gameobject.
 This means that it will try to find an object with a 'Currency' component and put it in its 'currency' variable and it will get a text component if it's present on this gameobject.
 This speeds up the workflow since we don't have to manually drag the components to their variable fields.